eukaio/eukaio/README.md

-:computer: I'm a telecommunications engineering and an AI enthusiast!
+:computer: I'm a telecommunications engineer, an AI enthusiast and a web developer in training!

 :house_with_garden: I’m from Brazil.